jevgenik/manuals/source/files/software/ros2/navigation/mapping.rst

 Many techniques use probabilistic representations of the map, in order to handle uncertainty.

-There are three main methods of map representations, i.e., free space maps, object maps, and composite maps.
+There are three main methods of map representations, i.e., free space maps (occupancy grids), object maps, and composite maps.
 These employ the notion of a grid, but permit the resolution of the grid to vary so that it can become finer where more accuracy is needed and more coarse where the map is uniform.